LinkedIn Strategy

 Step 2: Compare to Your Profile Does your headline mention these topics?
 Does your About section?
 Your experience?

-Step 3: Align Your Profile Update your profile to reflect what you're actually posting about.
+Step 3: Align Your Profile Update your profile to reflect what you're posting about.

 Example Alignment: